YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 ## Folder Structure of the project
 ```
  Main Project Folder/
 ├── Images                           # Images used in the project and some output images
 ├── Model_Output                     # Model output files such as feature vectors
+├── Nighttime_Satellite_Imagery      # It contains the Nighttime Satellite Imagery used in this project
 ├── Processed_Files                  # Intermediate files from the analysis
 ├── Scripts                          # Scripts used in the project mainly Jupyter notebooks and javascript codes
 ├── README.md                        # Overview of the project
 ├── License.txt                      # License for the project
 ├── Survey Data                      # LSMS Survey Data: Fourth Integrated Household Survey data (Consumption Aggregate & Household Geovariables file)
 ```

 ## Issues